Beyond Statistical Similarity: Rethinking Metrics for Deep Generative Models in Engineering Design: Background

 \subsection{Unary vs. Binary Metrics}

-We also distinguish between unary and binary metrics.
-Unary metrics, such as hypervolume, generate a score based on a single design or a set of designs.
+Unary metrics, such as hypervolume, generate a score based on a single design or a set of designs (Tab.~\ref{tab:overview}, col. 5).
 In contrast, binary metrics such as statistical divergence utilize an additional reference set in generating a score.
 Often, this reference set is the dataset itself.
-Hence, we classify the metrics as unary or binary in Table~\ref{tab:overview}.